There has been a steady decline in church attendance spanning the last two decades.

 7. Host An Event Outside Of Sundays

-Host it by demographics - college students, single parents, a mom's group, etc. This is a great way to grow your church numerically in a world that has gone digital.
+For optimal results, host it by demographics - college students, single parents, a mom's group, etc. This approach will increase the chance that people will have something in common making for a lively discussion and deep connection.
+It's a great way to grow your church numerically in a world that has gone digital.

-You can also offer a variety of online events like prayer groups and online Bible studies to help people get acquainted with each other while engaging members and new visitors.
-If you're looking for guides to set up these online groups quickly and easily, check out these resources...
+You can also offer a variety of online events like prayer groups and online Bible studies to engage new families in the community, expand membership outreach and help people get acquainted with each other.
+If you're looking for guides to set up hybrid worship services quickly and easily, check out these resources...

 8. Create An Email Blast